silentdiverchris/Archivist/README.md

 The is done in the first step, so the files zipped up in the next step are safe from prying eyes and the files at rest on your local folder are secured again.

-To nominate secure directories, add them to the GlobalSecureDirectories or SecureDirectories list in the configuration file, [see below](#ConfigurationFile) for details.
+To nominate secure directories, add them to the GlobalSecureDirectories or SecureDirectories list in the configuration file, see the [configuration file](#ConfigurationFile) section for details.

 ## Archiving source directories